mniederhuber/hsl-scRNA/04-Normalization/README.md

 But this depends on the assumption that all cells have roughly the same amount of RNA, because differences in total counts (UMIs) between cells should only reflect technical differences from library prep, sequencing depth, etc.

-This assumption falls apart when there's globally an increase or decrease in transcription, as sequencing depth is no longer a technicality but reflective of some underlying biology.
+This assumption falls apart when there's globally an increase or decrease in transcription, differences in total UMI counts are no longer a technicality but reflective of some underlying biology.
 This is rare, but in this case something like ERCC spike-ins would be needed instead.

-If some cells globally upregulate or downregulate their genome, then the total number of counts (UMI) no longer corresponds to sequencing depth alone.

 ### Size-factor from pools